 Example 5: $62k Unfair Bill for 2 Trips to the Hospital

 Result: $44k savings (70% discount) and bankruptcy avoided!

-A man in the Northeast was considering declaring bankruptcy after receiving a $62k bill from a local hospital.
+A man in the Northeast was considering declaring bankruptcy after receiving a $62k unfair medical bill from a local hospital.
 He had attempted to apply for financial aid, but the hospital policy only took into account income and not bill size – so he was unable to qualify.
-However, his lawyer told him to consider negotiating the bills first.
+However, his lawyer told him to consider negotiating the medical bills first.